-Over two years, the €700,000 grant from Bayer will enable Living Goods to digitally empower up to 350 Community Health Workers (CHWs) in Uganda to provide lifesaving care to a total of 280,000 families in need.
+Over two years, the €700,000 grant from Bayer will enable Living Goods to digitally empower up to 350 Community Health Workers (CHWs) in Uganda to provide lifesaving care to a total of 280,000 people in need.
 Living Goods will provide CHWs with digital mHealth tools and provide Ugandan women with a wide array of family planning options, including condoms, oral contraceptives, and the injectable DMPA-SC—effective for three months—along with referrals for longer-term options.
 These services will build on the holistic suite of maternal, neonatal and child health care services.
 Living Goods-supported CHWs already provide these services in 19 Ugandan districts, including supporting women throughout their pregnancies and reducing mortality for children under age 5 by assessing and treating illnesses such as pneumonia, diarrhea, and malaria.

 “We are grateful that partners like Bayer Foundation see the immense value of investing in the scale-up of family planning services, particularly in a country like Uganda,” said Liz Jarman, Living Goods’ Chief Executive Officer.
 “Family planning services have been shown to markedly improve health outcomes for women and children, while also enabling women to have greater agency in their childbearing decisions.”